Anyadike22/Predictive-Modeling-of-Electricity-Access-in-Africa/README.md

 ## Objectives:
-    - Analyze historical trends in electricity access across African countries relative to region and income.
+    1. Analyze historical trends in electricity access across African countries relative to region and income.
-    - Identify similarities, differences, and patterns in electricity access among African countries.
+    2.Identify similarities, differences, and patterns in electricity access among African countries.

-    - Develop predictive models to forecast future electricity access levels based on regional and income data.
+    3.Develop predictive models to forecast future electricity access levels based on regional and income data.
-    - Provide valuable analysis to inform targeted interventions for understanding electricity access in Africa.
+    4.Provide valuable analysis to inform targeted interventions for understanding electricity access in Africa.

 # Methodology